NVIDIA/spark-rapids/docs/tuning-guide.md

 joined to each fact table and re-order them based on the following logic:

-- Tables with filters are sorted by size, taking filter selectivity into account, specified by `spark.rapids.sql.cbo.joinReordering.filterSelectivity`.
+- Tables with filters are sorted by size, taking filter selectivity into account, specified by `spark.rapids.sql.joinReordering.filterSelectivity`.
 The default value is 1.0, meaning that the filtered size is the same as the underlying table size, but this can be set to a lower value.
 - Tables without filters are kept in the order specified in the SQL.
 - These two lists are combined into a single list by repeatedly taking the smaller of the head of the two lists.